bayfrontmedia/php-jwt/README.md

 Decode a JWT.

-This method verifies the token is valid by validating its structure (three segments separated by dots) and signature.
+This method validates the token structure as three segments separated by dots.

-The claims "iat", "nbf" and "exp" will be validated, if existing.

-The returned array will contain the keys `header` and `payload`.
+The returned array will contain the keys `header`, `payload` and `signature`.

+If `$validate = true`, the signature and claims will also be validated.

 **Parameters:**

 - `$jwt` (string): The JWT itself or the entire `Authorization` header can be used
+- `$validate = true` (bool): Validate signature and claims

 **Returns:**